 Republic of Molossia

-The Republic of Molossia is a micro-nation that has claimed itself as a nation, but the United Nations nor any major government recognize it as a nation or country.
-To visit you have to call ahead and tourist season is from 15th April through 15th October.
+The Republic of Molossia is a micro-nation that has claimed itself as a nation, but the United Nations nor any central government recognizes it as a nation or country.
+To visit, you have to call ahead, and tourist season is from April 15 through 15th October.

 Clown Motel

-This is an extreme motel that is located on the edge of a mountain.
+This is an extreme motel located on the edge of a mountain.
 This motel is decorated with thousands of clowns, and the scary part is that next to this motel is a graveyard.
+Staying here is a great way to “clown” around!

 International Car Forest of the Last Church

-Not exactly a church despite the name.
+It’s not exactly a church, despite the name.
 Here is a collection of cars stacked up to form artwork with graffiti.
 The work of two artists named Mark Rippie and Chad Sorg.
+This is completely free and it offers self-guided tours.

 Historical Things To Do Off The Strip In Las Vegas